How to Brine Chicken: Step-by-Step Guide for Juicy Results

 Size Choose whole chickens or individual cuts based on your needs.
 Whole chickens are great for roasting; breasts and thighs work well for grilling or baking.

-Source Purchase from reputable stores or local farms for the freshest options.
+Source Purchase from reputable stores or local farms for freshness.
 Fresher chicken absorbs brine more effectively and retains moisture better.

 Brine chicken market